NLnetLabs/simdzone/SYNTAX.md

 data-types is enforced.
 To make it easier for data-types to be added at a later stage the syntax cannot enforce a certain notation (or the scanner would need to be revised).
-As such, it seems logical for the scanner to only identify
-\<character-string\>, which can be expressed as either a contiguous set of characters without interior spaces, or as a quoted string.
+As such, it seems logical for the scanner to only identify character strings, which can be expressed as either a contiguous set of characters without interior spaces, or as a quoted string.

 The format allows for including structural characters in fields by means of